OpenBB-finance/OpenBB/website/content/platform/development/contributing/how-to/add_toolkit_extension.md

 The possibilities are virtually unlimited, and each component (`equity`, `etf`, `index`, etc.) can be installed or removed independently.
 A toolkit might even be extending another extension, which itself is an extension of an extension.

-An easy example to undertand is, `openbb-technical`.
+An easy example to understand is, `openbb-technical`.
 It has its own router where all functions are configured as a `POST` request, with data being sent by the user as a serialized JSON in the body.
 Calculations are performed using the supplied data and parameters, returning a new instance of the OBBject class.